 Listen to the Story

-Ever since the pandemic struck, there have been significant shifts across many parts of our lives.
-We moved from classes to online classes, from meetings to online meetings, from workouts to online workouts, from dating to online dating.
+Ever since the pandemic struck, significant shifts have occurred across many parts of our lives.
+We moved from classes to online classes, from meetings to online meetings, from workouts to online workouts, and from dating to online dating.

-And all of these onlines have been facilitated primarily through video communication apps.
+And all of these online have been facilitated primarily through video communication apps.
 If there is one app that tops the chart in this category, it’s ZOOM.
 If you meet someone on the street who hasn’t heard of Zoom yet, congratulations!
 You’ve just met a monk!
 Would you mind asking him/her how to attain zen?
-And please pass on the answer to me, thanks!
+And please pass on the answer to me.
+Thanks!

-But this article is not about ZEN; it’s about ZOOM, and more importantly, how does Zoom make money?
+But this article is not about ZEN; it’s about ZOOM and, more importantly, how does Zoom make money?
+What is the business model of Zoom?
 Let’s dive in.

 A little bit of history